HomeWhat Is a Vacuum Feedthrough?

 • Glass to Metal Buffer sealed (BEST) – uses a glass-ceramic compression (discussed above) sealing technique to make the seal between the fiber and the metal.
 Rated to 250 degrees C and good for ultra-high vacuum applications.

-• Epoxy sealed (Poor) – seals are economical but have many limitations including outgassing issues and generally limited to 100 degrees C operating temperature.
+• Epoxy Sealed (Poor) – seals are economical but have many limitations including outgassing issues and generally limited to 100 degrees C operating temperature.

 Vacuum Viewport Vacuum Feedthrough